SpendNode Rating

 - Merchant receives fiat instantly

 Why this matters for DCS users: DCS charges 1.8% FX on card payments.
-QR Pay charges 0% with a better exchange rate (mid-market vs Visa network rate).
-A DCS user spending $2,000/month in non-USD currencies saves $432/year by using QR Pay instead of the card where possible.
-Even Rain users save $240/year at the same spend.
+QR Pay charges 0% with a better exchange rate (mid-market vs Visa network rate), and it still counts as qualifying spend under Jupiter's rewards terms.
+That means QR Pay is not just a fee workaround.
+It is part of the rewards engine too.

 The limitation is $5,000 daily and merchant adoption.
 Not all merchants accept Jupiter QR Pay.
 Where it is accepted, it is the cheapest payment method available.